rajvi08/Rajvi-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

 The devices design is inspired from firefly.
-The bioluminiscent effect at the tip of these insects inspired us, here our design i influenced by the light , as it is the medium of interaction for our proposed device.
+The bioluminiscent effect overlaps with our design , where emitting light  is the medium of interaction.

 ## Part F. Record